 Therapeutic Class: Antiandrogen

-Bicalutamide is used together with another medicine to treat stage D metastatic prostate cancer (cancer that has spread) in men.
+Bicalutamide is used together with a luteinizing hormone releasing hormone (LHRH) analog (eg, goserelin or leuprolide) to treat stage D metastatic prostate cancer (cancer that has spread) in men.
 Bicalutamide belongs to the group of medicines called antiandrogens.
 It works by blocking the effects of testosterone (a male hormone), which helps stop the growth and spread of cancer cells.
-Bicalutamide will always be given together with a luteinizing hormone-releasing hormone (LHRH) analog (e.g., goserelin or leuprolide).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For bicalutamide, the following should be considered: